-A Jackson County, Missouri jury awarded $30 million to a DBJ-client carpenter who received a 277-volt electric shock at a construction site.
+A Jackson County, Missouri, jury awarded $30 million to a Davis, Bethune & Jones client, a carpenter who received a 277-volt electric shock at a construction site.
 Virgil McCormack claimed that an electrical sub-contractor was negligent in failing to turn off the electricity while he was working.
 The defense argued that McCormack was to blame because he touched an uncapped wire.

 According to attorney Grant L. Davis, of DBJ, the case hinged on the “frivolous, hurtful defense” argued by the sub-contractor.
 “Despite all evidence to the contrary, they accused him of being a malingerer, that he was faking,” Davis said.
 “They said Virgil, his wife, and all of the treating doctors were lying.”